terminalcloud/apps/docs/cling.md

 ### Additional Information

-The [Low Level Virtual Machine (LLVM)](http://llvm.org/) is a compiler infrastructure, written in C++, which is designed for compile-time, link-time, run-time, and "idle-time" optimization of programs written in arbitrary programming languages.
-Originally implemented for C/C++, the language-independent design (and the success) of LLVM has since spawned a wide variety of front ends, including Objective-C, Fortran, Ada, Haskell, Java bytecode, Python, Ruby, ActionScript, GLSL, and others.
+The [Low Level Virtual Machine (LLVM)](http://llvm.org/) is a compiler infrastructure, written in C++, which is designed for compile-time, link-time, run-time and "idle-time" optimization of programs written in arbitrary programming languages.
+Originally implemented for C/C++, the language-independent design (and the success) of LLVM has since spawned a wide variety of front ends, including Objective-C, Fortran, Ada, Haskell, Java bytecode, Python, Ruby, ActionScript, GLSL and others.

 [Clang](http://clang.llvm.org/) is a compiler front end for the C, C++, Objective-C and Objective-C++ programming languages.
-It uses the Low Level Virtual Machine (LLVM) as its back end, and as such Clang is part of LLVM releases since LLVM 2.6.
+It uses the Low Level Virtual Machine (LLVM) as its back end and as such Clang is part of LLVM releases since LLVM 2.6.
 Its goal is to offer a replacement to the GNU Compiler Collection (GCC).
 Development is sponsored by Apple.
 Clang is available under a free software licence.

 #### CLING Terminal automatic installation: